List of water speed records: 1967

-Lee Taylor, a Californian boat racer, in Hustler during a test run on Lake Havasu on 14 April 1964, was unable to shut down the jet and crashed into the lakeside at over 100 mi/h.
-Hustler was wrecked and Taylor was severely injured.
-He spent the following years recuperating, and rebuilding his boat.
-On 30 June 1967, on Lake Guntersville, Taylor and Hustler tried for the record, but the wake of some spectators' boats disturbed the water, forcing Taylor to slow down his second run, and he came up 2 mph short.
-He tried again later the same day and succeeded in setting a new record of 459 km/h.
+Lee Taylor, a Californian boat racer in Hustler during a test run on Lake Havasu on 14 April 1964, was unable to shut down the jet and crashed into the lakeside at over 100 mi/h.
+Hustler was wrecked, and Taylor was severely injured.
+He spent the following years recuperating and rebuilding his boat.
+On 30 June 1967, on Lake Guntersville, Taylor and Hustler tried for the record.
+Still, the wake of some spectators' boats disturbed the water, forcing Taylor to slow down his second run, and he came up 2 mph short.
+He tried again the same day and set a new record of 459 km/h.

 1977 and 1978

-Until 20 November 1977 every official water speed record had been set by an American, Canadian, Irishman, or Briton.
+Until 20 November 1977, every official water speed record had been set by an American, Canadian, Irishman, or Briton.
 That day Ken Warby became the first Australian holder when he piloted his Spirit of Australia to 464.46 km/h to beat Lee Taylor's record.
-Warby, who had built the craft in his back yard, used the publicity to find sponsorship to pay for improvements to the Spirit.
+Warby, who had built the craft in his backyard, used the publicity to find sponsorship to pay for improvements to the Spirit.
 On 8 October 1978 Warby travelled to Blowering Dam, Australia, and broke both the 300 mph and 500.0 km/h barriers with an average speed of 511.11 km/h.
-As he exited the course his peak speed as measured on a radar gun was approximately 555 km/h.
+As he exited the course, his peak speed as measured on a radar gun was approximately 555 km/h.

 Warby's record still stands.
-There have only been two official attempts to break it, both resulting in the death of the driver.
+There have only been two official attempts to break it, both resulting in the driver's death.

 1980s

 Lee Taylor tried to get the record back in 1980.
 Inspired by the land speed record cars Blue Flame and Budweiser Rocket, he built a rocket-powered boat, Discovery II.
 The 40 ft long craft was a reverse three-point design, similar to John Cobb's Crusader, but of much greater length.

-Originally Taylor tested the boat on Walker Lake in Nevada but his backers demanded a more accessible location, so he switched to Lake Tahoe.
+Originally, Taylor tested the boat on Walker Lake in Nevada, but his backers demanded a more accessible location, so he switched to Lake Tahoe.
 An attempt was set for 13 November 1980, but when conditions on the lake proved unfavourable, he decided against trying for the record.
-Not wanting to disappoint the assembled spectators and media, he decided to do a test run instead.
+Not wanting to disappoint the assembled spectators and media, he did a test run instead.
 At 432 km/h (270 mph) Discovery II started to become unstable.
 It has been speculated that it may have hit a swell..
 Its unstable lateral oscillations caused the left sponson to collapse, sending the boat plunging into the water.
 The cockpit section with Taylor's body was recovered three days later.
-The cockpit had not floated as intended and Taylor drowned as a result.
+The cockpit had not floated as intended, and Taylor drowned.